Dan Cohn-Sherbok

 Dan Mark Cohn-Sherbok is a rabbi of Reform Judaism and a Jewish theologian.
-He is Professor Emeritus of Judaism at the University of Wales.
+He is professor emeritus of Judaism at the University of Wales.

 Early life and education

-Born into a Jewish family on February 1, 1945 in Denver, Colorado, Cohn-Sherbok was the son of Bernard Sherbok, an orthopedic surgeon, and Ruth Sherbok (nee Goldstein).
+Born into a Jewish family on February 1, 1945 in Denver, Colorado, Cohn-Sherbok was the son of Bernard Sherbok, an orthopedic surgeon, and Ruth Sherbok (née Goldstein).
 His family roots were in New York City and Hungary.
 He graduated from East High School (Denver) and was a student at Williams College, Massachusetts, spending a junior year abroad in Athens, Greece.

-Cohn-Sherbok was conceived through sperm donation and artifical insemination at the University of Chicago Medical School.
+Cohn-Sherbok was conceived through sperm donation and artificial insemination at the University of Chicago Medical School.
 In interviews he has expressed gratitude for his conception and said learning of it in his twenties clarified his strained relationship with his father.
 However, he has also described his discovery as "traumatic" and said that it initially caused confusion about his identity.